thanif/CPL/README.md

 # Code

+normalization_values.ipynb contains the normalization values used for evaluation.

 Each model has been trained on the CVGL Camera Calibration Dataset while Tsinghua-Daimler Dataset has been used only for testing.
 Each folder contains 2 ipython notebooks, one for CVGL Dataset while the other for Tsinghua-Daimler Dataset.